 This guide will teach you how to install a bath faucet.

 Before installing a bath faucet, find the right one for you and your needs.
-Sinks with 3 holes that measure 4" between holes should use a centerset faucet.
-Alternatively a single hole faucet with deck plate to cover the vacant holes.
+Sinks with 3 holes that measure 4 inches between holes should use a centerset faucet.
+Alternatively, choose a single-hole faucet with a deck plate to cover the vacant holes.
 Faucets for this type of configuration have the spout, handles, valves and mixing tee within the fixture.
-Sinks with three holes that measure 4-inches between holes should use a centerset faucet.
-Alternatively, a single hole faucet with deck plate willcover the vacant holes.

 When the sink (or vanity top) holes measure 8 inches apart between holes, consider a widespread faucet.
 This type has one handle and valve for cold water and one handle and valve for hot water.
 The mixing tee is installed separately beneath the spout.